How to Practice Speaking of Rhythm Vol. One through Six

 A good process for developing your solo ability is what I call “Basic / Variation”.
 Play 4 cycles of a pattern, then 4 cycles of variations on that pattern.
 Then 2 and 2.
 Then 1 cycle of each.
 Then, finally, keep the basic pattern in your body/mind while you make variations.

-Try quoting (i.e. playing) other parts of the rhythm, then alter them (reverse the tone and the slap, fill them in, leave things out etc.).
+You could also try quoting (i.e. playing) other parts of the rhythm, then alter them – reverse the tone and the slap, fill in the space, leave hits out, etc.

 I use the terms “main beat”, “4 pulse” and “pulse” interchangeably to mean that equally spaced, underlying beat that connects all the patterns.
 This 4 pulse can be divided again into either 4 or 3 partials per pulse.